ddhackiisc/Submission/PS-2-04/README.md

-# How to run the model
+# How to run the model to generate samples

 ## requirements
 You need to have rdkit available as well as standard ML and pytorch libraries

+## generation
 In order to generate (say) 10 molecules using the VAE:

 run the following command